mjcampagna/github-repo-viewer/README.md

 ### Flesh out the design system

 Declare more values and create more components within the design system, then convert various parts of the application to use these reusable items, as appropriate.

+## Notes

+If I were to start this over again, I would do well to use Create React App instead of Vite.
+Ultimately, Vite caused me to spend far too much time chasing down config options, particularly while trying to set up Jest, due to Vite leaning hard into ESM, while Jest leans into CommonJS.
+So much for shiny, new things.